-The Trance was the lightest paddle in our review, which makes sense because it is one of the only paddles built with both a carbon fiber shaft and blade.
+A carbon shaft and blade ensured that the Trance was the lightest paddle in our review.
 Other paddles with this construction are the Aqua-Bound, which features a polymer-reinforced blade and weighs .55 pound more than the Trance and the IGK, which weighs .3 pound more than the trance.
 Reviewers consistently commented that the Trance felt incredibly light in the hand, which made paddling easier and more enjoyable.

 This is a high-performance paddle made for serious users.
 With a high price tag and enhanced performance, this is a paddle for someone who engages in SUP more than once in a blue moon.
 If you are an occasional user or someone who isn't focused on performance, this is not the paddle for you.
 However, if you want the most from your setup and you expect to paddle many days a year, it might make sense for you to drop a little bit of extra dough and get this suped-up paddle.
 This model is probably not the right choice for river paddlers, as it would suck to lose such an expensive piece of equipment to the rapids.

 The Trance is the most expensive paddle in our review, at $349.
 However, for the price, this paddle delivers a high-quality experience.
 A one-year warranty backs the product from manufacturer defects.
 If you're a serious SUPer than this might be the product for you.